john-costanzo/Phil/doc/source/menu.rst

 	<recommendations.html#recommended-answers>`_  for more details.

     |auto-fill-puzzle|
-        First, save a copy of the puzzle.
+        First, save a copy of the puzzle (just in case you need to recover the puzzle's state).

         Next, fill in empty grid cells with letters from words drawn from the current dictionary.
-This function seeks to use words that work in both horizontal and vertical directions, but this may take a *very* long time to run and may, in the end, not even be possible.
+This option seeks to use words that work in both horizontal and vertical directions, but this may take a *very* long time to run and may, in the end, not even be possible.
+This options is best used to fill in small numbers of empty cells, perhaps with a liberal use of regular expressions to limit the number of candidates to try.

 	Finally, when the grid has been successfully filled or all possible words have been attempted, "check-duplicates" is run.

         Click this icon a second time to suspend the operation.